 For 18 years she took great pleasure opening her restaurant dining room every day to members of the Huntington Beach community, as if she was welcoming them as guests into her own home.
 Over the many years at Basilico's she had witnessed first dates and marriage proposals, hosted reunions, birthdays and graduation parties.
 She has forged incredible friendships with so many great people, and has seen her customers' children grow up before her eyes.
 She has also formed special bonds with members of her staff, she appreciates and cares so much about.
 These are the experiences she cherishes most about owning and operating Basilico's.

-A new beginnning is coming for Basilico's, as it will re-open at its new location in the Fall of 2017, just one mile from the ocean.
+In November, 2017 we welcomed a new beginnning for Basilico's, at its new location, just one mile from the ocean.

 The original location was warm, intimate and cozy.
 It was a place when you walked in, you felt as if you were among family.
 Fellow customers and waiters knew your name, and the kitchen remembered your favorite dish and the special way you liked it prepared.
 We appreciated every moment we spent there.
 But we have since carried over that same unique feeling into our new location.
 So we hope you come join us, and help create more amazing memories for many years to come...

 'Forte e Gentile', the spirit of bella Abruzzo